 Search by category, archive or keyword

-When faced with a family crisis, it’s common to feel overwhelmed by the possibility of having to come face to face with a troubled loved one.
+When faced with a family crisis, it’s common to feel overwhelmed by the possibility of having to come face-to-face with a troubled loved one.
 Because no crisis is the same, it may feel like there is no help or guidelines available for how to address the problem.

 Fortunately, there are techniques that can be applied to specific crises in order to de-escalate via an intervention.
 We’ll cover some of the more common scenarios and what we recommend for each one.
-The goal is that this information will allow you and your family to face uncomfortable issues and to address them proactively.
+The goal is that this information will allow you and your family to face uncomfortable issues and address them proactively.

 What Is a Family Crisis?

 A family crisis occurs when some sort of change becomes an absolute necessity for functional family life.
 There are no strict definitions of what can be a crisis in your family, but there is well-documented and useful information on how to cope with some of the more common crises.
-These are often based around substance abuse or mental health.
+These are often based on substance abuse or mental health.

 For any crisis, it’s helpful to understand how family interventionists deal with a problem and how you can apply these methods to surviving a family crisis.
 These situations can be scary, and going into an intervention with a plan will help you and your loved ones achieve your goals of addressing the crisis more effectively.

 We always encourage you only to take on these problems if you feel physically and mentally safe enough to do so.
 If you believe this to be the case, learn more about these common crises and how you can address them.